 The Master of Science degree in chemical engineering requires 30 hours of approved credit hours and successful completion of a comprehensive final exam or thesis defense.

-For more information, visit the department's Why ChBE for Graduate School? webpage.
+For more information, visit the department's Prospective Graduate Student webpage.

 Note: The department does not accept students interested in a terminal master's degree except under special circumstances.
-Students generally obtain a master's degree in the course of fulfilling the requirements for the chemical engineering or Biological Engineering PhD degrees.
+Students generally obtain a master's degree in the course of fulfilling the requirements for the Chemical Engineering - Doctor of Philosophy (PhD) or the Biological Engineering - Doctor of Philosophy (PhD).

 Bachelor's–Accelerated Master's Degree Program